guptavaibhav18197/GSoC-Blog/_posts/2018-06-03-Phase-1-Progress.md

 With _blueprints_, we can have possibly 2 different Directory Hierarchy choices namely : **functional** and **divisional**.
 By examining the pros and cons of both I decided to go with a _hybrid_ of the two.

 *   As per _divisional approch_ We will divide Rapid Annotator into several smaller packages which will be related to specific tasks.
 For example **admin package** will manage all the control the admin has over all application.
 *   Borrowing from _functional approach_ we will have code that can be shared across all the packages.
-For example : generic jinja-macros, jinja-filters, WTForms-validatorcss, css and other reusable code can be used by any of the packages.
+For example : generic jinja-macros, jinja-filters, WTForms-validators, css and other reusable code can be used by any of the packages.

 Hence, the final Directory Structure is a below